QUANTUM PSYCHOLOGY - THE ULTIMATE JOURNEY

 Quantum Psychology shifts the focus from helping clients to find a workable compromise with conditioning to helping clients to seek expanded awareness and independence from conditioning.
 In my experience, and others may differ, this has always been the primary responsibility of psychotherapeutic intervention.

 This quote from Ceanne DeRohan’s book series, The Right Use of Will, gives an apt description of the final destination of a successful inner journey on the quantum level.

 “I want to introduce you now to some feelings you have not known before, no matter what your impressions are of Heaven or the Godhead.
 These feelings are feelings of joy that do not have to deny anything in order to be joyful, feelings of joy that have no undercurrent feelings of being only an intermission in an ongoing war and joy that need not hold back because of what tomorrow may bring.”

 One of the most important parts of this process of deception is our own complicity in it, originally called repression, and today better known as denial.
+The current trend toward 'positive thinking' is also a result of our willingness to habitually deny certain of our feelings.

-It involves another huge misunderstanding, regarding the permanent and inevitable nature of what we have all come to know as our unconscious.
-While it is undeniable that we all have feelings stuck in a place where we don’t normally access them, it is not in the least true that this is our natural state nor that we are powerless to retrieve these denied feelings at any time.
-Somewhere along the line, not paying attention to something became known as that something becoming unconscious.
-But it was and is no more unconscious than anything we are not paying attention to at any one moment.
-That which is ‘unconscious’ becomes conscious upon being triggered by intent, memory, events, thoughts, and feelings, even odors, all the time.
-As Carl Jung proposed, we are all perfectly capable of beginning the process of becoming wholly conscious if and when we are ready to.
+This involves another huge misunderstanding, regarding the permanent and inevitable nature of what we have all come to know as our unconscious.
+While it is undeniable that we all have feelings stuck in a place where we don’t normally access them, it is not in the least true that this is our natural state nor is it true that we are powerless to retrieve these denied feelings at any time.
+Every day we make the choice to keep these feelings at bay.
+That which is ‘unconscious’ becomes conscious all the time upon being triggered by intent, spontaneous memory, events, thoughts, and feelings, even odors.
+They come up naturally - it is keeping them buried that takes all the work.
+As Carl Jung proposed, we are all perfectly capable of becoming wholly conscious (whole) if and when we are ready to.